 You can also move filtration materials, driftwood, or even a small amount of gravel from an healthy established system.
+You can add a small amount of substrate in a reusable media bag, or an old pair of nylons works as well.
 This process will speed any cycling method, including the “slow-as-you-go” method employed nearly universally in the aquarium hobby.

 If you’ve made it this far, you’re prepared for a couple additional points that will improve your understanding of the nitrogen cycle.

 First, a neutral or alkaline pH is vital to the speedy conversion of ammonia.
 At slightly acidic pH (e.g. 6.5), the biological cycle is impeded, and proceeds more slowly.
 At pH’s of 6.0 or below, the nitrification process whereby ammonium is converted into nitrite basically slows to a halt.
 This implies that if you allow the pH in your aquarium to drop to this level, you’ll have to be vigilant about ammonia monitoring and mitigation.
 Thus, it is advisable to maintain a pH level above a pH of 7.0, and no lower than 6.5 in most circumstances.